- DIVISION: Magnoliophyta

 - SPECIES: Between 8 and 15, with several subspecies

-Between 8 and 15 species (botanists can't seem to agree) of American pitcher plants can be found from Texas wetlands and the swamps of Florida to the marshes of southern Canada.
-Most species, though, have very small ranges, because they grow only in permanently moist areas like swamps, lake edges, riverbanks, bogs, fens, marshes, and springs.
+Between 8 and 15 varieties (botanists can't seem to agree) of American pitcher plants can be found from Texas wetlands and the swamps of Florida to the marshes of southern Canada.
+Most, though, have very small ranges, because they grow only in permanently moist areas like swamps, lake edges, riverbanks, bogs, fens, marshes, and springs.

 Color, nectar, and a delicious scent lure insects into this plant's pitfall trap.
 Drunk on the plant's intoxicating nectar, an insect slides down into the slippery tube.
 Downward-pointing hairs within the pitcher ensure that it can't crawl out.
 At the bottom of the pitcher, a pool of digestive acids and enzymes slowly dissolve the insect's body.
 The pitcher plant absorbs precious nutrients—nitrates and phosphates—from its prey, which can be ants, flies, wasps, bees, beetles, slugs, and snails.